 Publisher Rocket is another tool for authors that will help you create book titles, subtitles, and descriptions that convert better, increase your Kindle rankings and sell more books.

 Both these tools will help you learn all about the competitor landscape of the book category that you want to target and the potential estimated profit you could make there with a first-page listing.

-By modelling what’s already working for other successful and famous authors, you’ll be able to identify the bestselling niches and get the best book title ideas for your genre.
+By modeling what’s already working for other successful and famous authors, you’ll be able to identify the best-selling niches and get the best book title ideas for your genre.

 In addition to your book title, your book description is your last chance to convert a shopper into a buyer.
 You’re allowed to use HTML to make your description look great and the free Amazon book description generator tool will do it for you.

 Another way to find good book titles and also research the keywords to add to your Amazon book listing is to use SEO keyword research tools.